nordlow/compiler-benchmark/README.md

 - Add function `benchmark_CSharp_using_dotnet()` that calls `dotnet build`.
 On my Ubuntu 22.04, both `dotnet new` and `dotnet build` segfaults so won’t waste time with this for now.
-- Add installer V and include a recent build.
 - Add language Fortran.
 - Add language Pony.
 - Sort table primarily by build time and then check time.